-This is the first of what will be a weekly Q and A column, where I answer real questions from real humans.
+This is the first of what will be an occasional Q and A column, where I answer real questions from real humans.

 Today’s column will be useful reading for any puppy owners struggling with their new bundle of joy, or any puppy owners-to-be who want to be as prepared as possible for what lies ahead.

 A couple months ago I got a 3-month-old Australian Shepherd mix from a shelter.
 He was as cute as cute could get and he seemed relatively chill at the time.
 Now, he is possibly the WORST decision I have made in my life.
 Let me tell you what I (and maybe others) [editor’s note: yes.
 Many others.
 So, so many] are going through.

 BEFORE: Before the dog, I was just an average boy who liked video games and hanging out with friends.
 I had one cat.
 I would spend my days chilling and doing whatever I wanted (when I wasn’t doing schoolwork or chores).

 These were the most relaxing times of my short, unfulfilled life.